 Having just relocated to the Boise area, Chris is looking forward to exploring the Idaho outdoors with his wife and son.
 He enjoys hiking, running, weight-lifting, and playing golf and basketball.
 Additionally, Chris loves following his favorite sports teams from Chicago.

 Jim was born and raised in Boise.
 He received his bachelor’s degree in Exercise Physiology from Boise State University in 2005.
 Jim then went on to earn his Doctorate in Physical Therapy from Pacific University in 2008 graduating magna cum laude.

-Since graduation, Jim has returned to Boise where he has continued to gain experience in the outpatient orthopedic setting as well as clinic management.
+Since graduation, Jim has returned to Boise where he has continued to gain experience in the outpatient orthopaedic setting as well as clinic management.
 He is always looking to improve his skill and knowledge base.
-He is a board certified Orthopedic Clinical Specialist (OCS) and is currently working on his NAIOMT (North American Institute of Orthopedic Manual Therapy) certification.
+He is a board certified Orthopaedic Clinical Specialist (OCS) and is currently working on his NAIOMT (North American Institute of Orthopaedic Manual Therapy) certification.
 He enjoys working with patients of all ages and abilities and is particularly interested in the physiology of exercise and injury.